 Companies such as Equinix, Digital Reality, and nLighten are leading the edge data centre charge in the UK.

-A rise in these projects introduces more routes for sustainability and energy efficiency, a massive necessity for this sector.
+A rise in these projects introduces more routes for sustainability and energy efficiency, a critical requirement for this sector.
 Edge data centres are investing in energy-efficient hardware, implementing advanced ventilation systems, and optimising server use to cut energy waste.

-Edge data centres could be a key in lifting strain from the grid as well as the environment as they’re also looking towards implementing renewable energy sources to power the facilities.
+Edge data centres could play a key role in reducing strain on the grid as well as the environment as they’re also looking towards implementing renewable energy sources to power the facilities.

 Data Centre Construction Market Report